robcarver17/pysystemtrade/docs/production.md

 # Scripts

-Scripts are used to run python code which:
+Scripts are used to run Python code which:

 - runs different parts of the trading system, such as:
    - get price data